dd86k/aliceserver/README.md

 ## DAP

-[Debugger Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP) is a HTTP-like protocol using JSON that was introduced in [vscode-debugadapter-node](https://github.com/microsoft/vscode-debugadapter-node) and was readapted as a
+[Debugger Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP) is a HTTP-like JSON protocol that was introduced in [vscode-debugadapter-node](https://github.com/microsoft/vscode-debugadapter-node) and was readapted as a
 [standalone protocol](https://github.com/microsoft/debug-adapter-protocol)